azaghal/factorio-beyond-vanilla-qol/README.md

     > Rotate vehicles like any other entity in the game.
 Helpful to get that initial bearing and driving straight in specific direction.

+-   Enhanced control and use of spidertrons with better pathfinding and automated patrols ([Spidertron Enhancements](https://mods.factorio.com/mod/SpidertronEnhancements), [Spidertron Patrols](https://mods.factorio.com/mod/SpidertronPatrols))

+    > Provides some enhancements with player's use of spidertrons, such as being able to remotely open their inventories, get a temporary spidertron remote using pipette-like behaviour, recall last used spidertron (to follow the player), and use advanced pathfinding that makes the spidertron calculate path around water.
+Also introduces ability to set-up spidertron patrols, allowing you to spend less time moving spidertron back-and-forth to places where biters frequently damage railroad. **WARNING:** Many features of the two listed mods have been disabled by the modpack to preserve the feel of base game.
+Remote access to spidertron inventory is currently a bit cheaty since it does not respect player reach for moving items from and into spidertron's inventory.
+The requirement for additional technology that must be researched to use patrols is remnant of a possible bug in Spidertron Patrols mod (normally spiderlings get unlocked with it as well, but those are disabled for modpack purposes).

 ### Crafting